5 Ways Parents Can Make the Most of an IEP Meeting and Get Their Child the Help She Needs

 A skilled case manager speaks slowly and calmly, putting everyone at ease.
 Her unhurried behavior lets everyone know that she considers the meeting a priority and values their attendance.
 She talks in plain language so everyone understands.
 When using an unfamiliar term, she takes the time to explain it in a way that's helpful, not condescending.

 Unfortunately, too often the case manager is a bureaucrat—charged with keeping costs low, restricting services, and getting all the i's dotted and all the t's crossed on the paperwork.
 I highly recommend to parents that they bring an advocate to their IEP meeting.
-This person is a friend, family member, or professional who's familiar with the process, can ask some pointed questions, and makes certain the parents understand all that's getting decided for the child.
+This person is a friend, family member, or professional who's familiar with the process, asks pointed questions, and makes certain the parents understand all that's getting decided for their child.
+She, along with the mom and dad, make certain the meeting is not rushed and there's time for questions, answers, clarifications, and concerns.
+When everyone is gathered in one spot for the sake of their child, it's crucial that parents make the most of this opportunity and don't leave wishing they had voiced this or that.

-2. Have a Case Manager Who Knows the Child.
+2. Insist on Having a Case Manager Who Knows Their Child

 A case manager unacquainted with the child and parents dooms the IEP meeting, causing disappointment and distrust.
 The case manager should ONLY be someone who works directly with the youngster.
 When my son received early intervention services, his case manager was the speech therapist who worked with him weekly.
 She had built a strong relationship with both my child and me, establishing herself as a hard-working, knowledgeable, and caring professional who wanted the best for us.
 Therefore, when she led the IEP meeting, I valued her leadership and trusted her recommendations.

 Too often an IEP meeting gets off on the wrong foot.
 The team starts in on the child's deficiencies: poor articulation, low test scores, lack of social skills, illegible handwriting, poor grades, unruly behavior, and the list goes on.
-As a parent in that position—hearing negative comment after negative comment about the child I love dearly— I simply shut down.
+When I was a parent in that position—hearing negative comment after negative comment about the child I love dearly—I simply shut down.
 I stopped listening, stopped trusting, and stopped being part of the process.

 If Only All IEPs Were as Unhurried as This One!

-Too often the classroom teacher leaves an IEP meeting with many more duties while the rest of the team leaves with none.
+Too often the already overburdened classroom teacher leaves an IEP meeting with more duties placed on her while the rest of the team leaves with none.
 The case manager is responsible for making sure this doesn't happen and that each member of the team, including the parents, exits with at least one new responsibility.
 Assigning each person a job lessens the teacher's load and increases everyone's connection to the process.
 This is not something thrust upon them; this is something that involves them!

 An effective case manager educates parents about the IEP meeting before it happens.
 She lets them know they're full-fledged team members and should speak up, ask questions, share concerns, and seek clarification.
 The case manager should encourage them to bring an advocate of their own choosing to the meeting: a lawyer who's knowledgeable about IEPS, a social worker, or a friend or family member who's knowledgeable about the process.